Curious George Flies a Kite: Plot

-Curious George, left alone at home with his new ball, looks out the window and sees a small house.
-He jumps out the window, inside the house sees a lot of bunnies.
+The Man with the Yellow Hat goes out on an errand, leaving Curious George home alone with his new ball.
+George looks out the window and sees a small house.
+Curious to know who would live in a house that small, he jumps out the window and inside the house sees a lot of bunnies.
 He accidentally lets one out, plays hide and seek with the bunny, and lets it back in the house.

-As George walks back home, he sees a fisherman fishing and is inspired to fish too.
-When he uses cake (for fishing bait), he catches no fish.
+As George walks back home, he sees a fat fisherman fishing and is inspired to fish too.
+When he uses cake (for fishing bait), he catches no fish, even though the cake gets taken off the hook by the fish.
 After two failed attempts for catching the fish, he eats the rest of the cake (as he realized he loved cake too).
-Then, he tries another way to catch fish, but ends up falling into the water.
+Then, he tries to catch a big red fish close to the dock with his hands, but ends up falling into the water.
 The neighbor boy, Bill, helps him get out.
 He tells George that even though George did not catch any fish, the good news is that none of the fish ate him.
-Then Bill shows him his new kite.
-He lets George watch it while he gets his bicycle.
+Then Bill shows George his new kite.
+When Bill's kite gets stuck up in a tall tree, George climbs the tree to rescue it, as "no tree is too high for [him]".
+Bill lets George watch it while he gets his bicycle.

 George flies the kite.
 At first, he thinks it would be okay to fly it.
 But when he tries that, the kite soon flies off with him.
 The Man with the Yellow Hat asks Bill if he saw George, and soon sees him up in the sky with the kite.
-The Man with the Yellow Hat did not wait to hear any more from Bill, so he said, "Then I must have George back!
-I must get him back!".
-So the Man rescues him by helicopter.
-George returns the kite to Bill, who in return gives him the bunny.
+The Man with the Yellow Hat (despite understanding Bill about the kite) did not wait to hear any more.
+In fact, he (thinking out loud) said he had to have George back.
+Meanwhile George was so high that the big houses looked as little as bunny houses.
+He then sees the Man flying a helicopter to rescue George.
+George returns the kite to Bill, who in return gives him a baby bunny from the bunny house.